 We would like to start by offering our sincerest condolences if you have recently lost a loved one as the result of another party’s negligence.
 This time can be emotionally and mentally difficult; taking the time to grieve is the first step towards healing.

-When you feel that you are ready to pursue legal actions against the party that did you wrong, let the compassionate and skilled team of Colorado attorneys at The Bourassa Law Group be with you every step of the way.
+When you feel that you are ready to pursue legal actions against the party that did you wrong, let the compassionate and skilled team of Denver injury attorneys at The Bourassa Law Group be with you every step of the way.
 We understand that while no amount of money can ever compensate for the loss you have endured, you may also be dealing with financial hardships as a result of this loss and thus need a means to financial recovery.